-Tahiti has few peers when it comes to the enduring beauty of its flower traditions.
-If you visit the islands of Tahiti, Moorea and Bora Bora, you'll fall in love with the way the islands' residents weave the floral bounty of the South Pacific into both their lore and legends as well as their everyday lives.
-Here are few of the most memorable ways you will experience Tahitians' love of flowers:
+The South Pacific Islands are home to many Polynesian flower traditions, which are central to the local culture.
+If you visit the islands of Tahiti, Moorea, and Bora Bora, you'll fall in love with the way the residents weave the floral bounty of French Polynesia into both their lore and legends as well as their everyday lives.
+Here are a few of the most memorable ways to experience Tahitian flower traditions.

-When greeted by your hotel representative at the international airport in Papeete, you will be welcomed with a fragrant lei, typically of frangipani or orchids, that is placed on your shoulders.
-Leis should never be thrown in the trash, but rather should be returned to the earth by cutting the string and letting the petals flutter to the ground or into the sea.
+For example, when greeted by your hotel representative at the international airport in Papeete, they will welcome you by placing a fragrant lei, typically made of frangipani or orchids, on your shoulders.
+Note that Leis should never be thrown in the trash, as that would be disrespectful.
+Instead, you should return the flowers to the earth by cutting the string and letting the petals flutter to the ground or into the sea.

 Tiare Blossom Behind the Ear

-Not only does this look and smell lovely, but in the islands of Tahiti the tiare, or Tahitian gardenia, also sends a signal: worn tucked behind the left ear, it means the wearer is taken; worn tucked behind the right ear, it means the wearer is available; waved behind the head, it means "follow me."
+Not only do they look and smell lovely, but the tiare (Tahitian gardenia) also send a signal in the islands of Tahiti.
+When they are tucked behind the left ear, it means the wearer is taken; worn behind the right ear, it means the wearer is available; waved behind the head, it means "follow me."

-Also called a "hei" in Tahitian, these floral crowns, made of blossoms such as tiare, hibiscus and frangipani, are worn by female dancers during Polynesian night performances as well as by brides and grooms being married in a traditional Tahitian wedding ceremony.
+These floral crowns—made of blossoms such as tiare, hibiscus, and frangipani—are used during celebrations and festive gatherings.
+Female dancers put on a hei during Polynesian evening performances as do brides and grooms being married in a traditional Tahitian wedding ceremony.

 Bed of Flowers

-Tahitian resorts are renowned for decorating the beds of their guests with flowers.
-Most visitors will find a few artfully arranged hibiscus blossoms atop their bedspread, but couples celebrating a wedding or honeymoon are apt to find a vastly more elaborate design and snap plenty of photos of it before gathering them up and calling it a night.
+Tahitian resorts are renowned for decorating guest beds with flowers.
+Most visitors will find a few artfully arranged hibiscus blossoms atop their bedspread, but couples celebrating a wedding or honeymoon are apt to find a vastly more elaborate design in honor of their special day.

-A popular mode of relaxation at Tahitian spas, sometimes for one person but most often for couples, the flower bath is a Jacuzzi tub filled with luxuriously warm water and a profusion of tropical blossoms and lined with flickering candles.
+A flower bath is a popular relaxation treatment at Tahitian spas.
+Although they can be booked by one person, often times they're used as a couple's treatment.
+The flower bath often features a Jacuzzi tub filled with soothing warm water and a profusion of tropical blossoms, surrounded by romantic flickering candles.
 Resorts may also leave a surprise flower bath for newlyweds on their wedding night or for honeymooners on the first night of their stay.